 Scope

-This SOP is intended specifically for GLP, and is not targeted towards GMP guidelines.
+This SOP is intended specifically for Good Lab Practice (GLP) guidelines, and is not targeted towards Good Manufacturing Practice (GMP) guidelines.
 It is meant to support other SOPs referencing work done in a biosafety cabinet.

 Regulatory References Not applicable